Study of ADCT-301 in Patients With Selected Advanced Solid Tumors

 - Blood creatinine ≤1.5 × ULN or calculated creatinine clearance ≥60 mL/min by the Cockcroft-Gault equation.

-- Negative beta-human chorionic gonadotropin (β-HCG) pregnancy test within 7 days prior to start of study drug for women of childbearing potential.
+- Negative beta-human chorionic gonadotropin (β-HCG) pregnancy test within 7 days prior to start of study drug for women of childbearing potential (WOCBP).

-- Women of childbearing potential must agree to use a highly effective method of contraception from the time of giving informed consent until at least 16 weeks after the last dose of camidanlumab tesirine.
-Men with female partners who are of childbearing potential must agree to use a highly effective method of contraception from the time of giving informed consent until at least 16 weeks after the patient receives his last dose of camidanlumab tesirine
+- Women of childbearing potential must agree to use a highly effective method of contraception from the time of giving informed consent until at least 6.5 months after the last dose of camidanlumab tesirine or 4 months after last dose of pembrolizumab, whichever is the latest.
+Men with female partners who are of childbearing potential must agree to use a condom when sexually active or practice total abstinence from the time of giving informed consent until at least 16 weeks after the patient receives his last dose of camidanlumab tesirine or 4 months after last dose of pembrolizumab, whichever is the latest.

 - Participation in another investigational interventional study.